RovinKYK/Smart-Medi-Box---Version-2/README.md

 ## Usage

-1. [Connect the hardware components as per the updated circuit diagram]
+1. [Connect the hardware components as per the circuit diagram]
 2. [Clone or download the repository]
 3. [Upload the code to your ESP32 board]
 4. [Set up Node-RED dashboard using the flows.json file]